SFS - The University of Oklahoma Suicide Bombing

 On October 1st, 2005--the very day I began this blog--a young man named Joel Henry Hinrichs III (pictured left) was killed in an explosion at the University of Oklahoma in Norman, OK.
 He was 21 years old.
 The story sat for a hours, and a terse report from World Net Daily was one of the few initial news reports on the issue.
 It was known only that an OU student was killed by an explosion outside a stadium filled with 84,000+ people.
 Nothing was concrete until the details started to emerge.
 Then all hell broke loose.

 The next day, the Northeast Intelligence Network--whose entire collection of reports on this issue can be viewed here--revealed that it had been a suicide bombing, at least in the extremely literal sense of the term.
 Hinrichs was sitting on a bench when an unknown quantity of explosives that he had been carrying detonated for unknown reasons.
 Authorities searched Hinrichs' on-campus apartment and discovered a "significant amount" of radical Islamic literature, some of it concerning how to construct bomb vests.
 An unknown quantity of the material was written in Arabic, which Hinrichs was unable to read.
 In addition to the Jihadist literature, the police and FBI seized an enormous cache of explosive material from his apartment.
+The NIN was the first to report that Hinrichs had used the explosive TATP--this was later confirmed--to make his bomb.
+TATP is an extremely unstable explosive compound that is popular with terrorists due to the ease of which it can be created.
+It was used most famously by unsuccessful shoe-bomber Richard Reid in 2001 and for the London bombings of July 2005.

 A number of individuals soon came forward with additional information: Hinrichs MAY have attempted to enter the stadium, but ran away when gate security asked to search his backpack.
 (Video report here, courtesy of Oklahoma City News 9.)
 Also, Hinrichs had attempted to purchase ammonium nitrate, the primary ingredient of the explosives used in the infamous 1995 Oklahoma City bombing.
 An off-duty Norman police officer was at the store at the time and, like the store owner, became suspicious and called Hinrichs' license plate into his superiors.
 No further steps were taken.
 This occurred three days before the explosion that killed Hinrichs.
 (Video here.)

 Soon questions arose about the involvement of additional individuals as well as the Islamic connection.
 It was learned that Hinrichs had possibly been visiting a local mosque--visited by Zacharias Moussaoui when he lived in Norman (see below)--and that his roommate--Fazal M. Cheema, a Pakistani--and three other Muslim students were detained and later released.
 There are still a number of questions surrounding additional involvement as well as a plane ticket to Algeria that Cheema had purchased.
 (Video here.)
+Both the police and the FBI were quick to discount any terrorist involvement.
+University of Oklahoma President David Boren stated that Hinrichs had "emotional difficulties" and that this was an isolated event.
+He further advised against a rush towards judgment (link in PDF format).
+Gates of Vienna questioned the rush to declare this an 'all clear', and the NIN wasn't happy either.

 Some background on OU President David Boren is in order: A Yale graduate, he served as the governor of Oklahoma from 1975 to 1979 and as a US Senator (D-OK) from 1979 to 1994.
 He served on the Senate Select Committee on Intelligence, and in fact was its longest-serving chairman.
 As such he has very close ties to the intelligence community, and is widely regarded as the mentor of former DCI George Tenet.